Maryland TESOL is looking for professionals from varied TESOL backgrounds and with a plethora of experiences who:

 All mentors must be current Maryland TESOL members by the start of the program in late August and remain a member in good standing throughout the duration of the program.
 Click here to check your membership status or to become a member.
 All mentors also agree to fully partake in mentor activities throughout the year, including:

-2. Attending the Maryland TESOL Conference in-person on November 12th, 2022, at Salisbury University where all mentors will receive their Certificate of Completion for the Coaching Program and network with potential mentees.
+2. Attending the Maryland TESOL Conference on November 11th, 2023, where all mentors will receive their Certificate of Completion for the Coaching Program and network with potential mentees.
 Mentors and mentees will be matched and have their initial meetings in December.

-4. Attending the Maryland TESOL Annual Spring Meeting/Dinner on Thursday evening, May 18, 2023.
-We will celebrate with the larger Maryland TESOL community the end of our first cohort.
+4. Attending the Maryland TESOL Annual Spring Meeting/Dinner in mid-May (specific date TBA).
+We will celebrate with the larger Maryland TESOL community!

 SPACE IS LIMITED.
 All applications will be reviewed by a 3-person panel.